 Sometimes you may want your select lists to live in their own separate table so that you can add other relevant data.
 Like, say you start a tasks table and add a select list column for each task's team.
 And later you decide you want to start tracking other information about each team, like its members or location.

-The best option in this scenario is to move the values of that select list into a separate table that other tables can lookup values from.
+The best option in this scenario is to move the values of that select list into a separate table that other tables can reference values from.

 Create a select list from an existing table